-- Implementation Measure 4.1.5.kk Minimum open space and landscaping standards have been established, emphasizing the incorporation of native vegetation and unique topographic features in site design.
+- Implementation Measure 4.1.5.ii The design of developments within the community can be regarded from two viewpoints: the design of structures as they relate to site and function (architectural design) and, their relationship to the surrounding area (community design).
+Both aspects shall be considered to be of equal importance.
+Good architectural design is necessary to provide visual variety and allow for individual identity.
+At the same time, good community design provides a sense of unity with other development while eliminating conflicting appearances. - Implementation Measure 4.1.5.jj All proposed developments, except single family dwellings outside of designated significant natural resource areas, shall continue to be subject to site plan (including landscaping) and architectural development review approval.
+Single-family subdivisions are subject to development review for approval of street tree plans.
+Individual (single-family) dwellings to be located within a designated significant natural resource area are subject to site plan review for removal of trees and vegetation and impacts to natural resources.
+They are not, however, subject to architectural review. - Implementation Measure 4.1.5.kk Minimum open space and landscaping standards have been established, emphasizing the incorporation of native vegetation and unique topographic features in site design.
 Additional landscaping may be required based on the scale and type of development and its compatibility with abutting land uses.
-Legislative Master Plans may further direct open space standards appropriate to their planning areas. - Implementation Measure 4.1.5.ll Landscaping and/or open space may be used to buffer non-compatible uses.
+Legislative Master Plans may further direct open space standards appropriate to their planning areas. - Implementation Measure 4.1.5.ll Landscaping and/or open space may be used to buffer noncompatible uses.
 It is intended to soften the visual impact and provide a sense of openness and should be used to complement good building designs and may be used to screen certain types of development. - Implementation Measure 4.1.5.mm Sign standards have been established to control the visual impact of signs on the community and minimize sign clutter.
 Legislative Master Plans may specify sign standards appropriate to their planning area. - Implementation Measure 4.1.5.nn The City shall coordinate with and encourage the State and other appropriate agencies to assist in developing noise controls and mitigation measures. - Implementation Measure 4.1.5.00 Industrial and other potential noise generating activities will be located and designed so as to minimize noise conflicts with adjacent uses.
-The City will cooperate with DEQ and ODOT in establishing and where practicable assisting in enforcing noise control standards. - Implementation Measure 4.1.5.pp In reviewing all major residential, commercial, industrial and public facility uses, the City shall coordinate with DEQ to insure compliance with the Portland AQMA Plan and standards as well as other applicable regional, State and Federal air, water and environmental quality standards. - Implementation Measure 4.1.5.qq The City will further cooperate with the appropriate State and Federal agencies for enforcement of air, water, noise and other environmental quality standards. - Implementation Measure 4.1.5.rr The City recognizes that historic features form a desirable link with the past and that they form a vital part of and contribute to the overall character of Wilsonville.
+The City will cooperate with DEQ and ODOT in establishing and where practicable assisting in enforcing noise control standards. - Implementation Measure 4.1.5.pp In reviewing all major residential, commercial, industrial and public facility uses, the City shall coordinate with DEQ to insure compliance with the Portland AQMA Plan and standards as well as other applicable regional, State and Federal air, water and environmental quality standards.

+Implementation Measure 4.1.5.qq The City will further cooperate with the appropriate State and Federal agencies for enforcement of air, water, noise and other environmental quality standards.

+Implementation Measure 4.1.5.rr The City recognizes that historic features form a desirable link with the past and that they form a vital part of and contribute to the overall character of Wilsonville.
 The City, therefore, will cooperate with the Wilsonville Historical Society, the State Historic Preservation Office, Clackamas County and other interested parties to evaluate and identify potential historic sites and structures and proceed with the Goal 5 process.
 The City shall determine which sites and structures, if any, are suitable for inclusion on the Plan Inventory and will contact the owners of potentially historic properties to determine whether they object to having their properties listed.